 The Americans with Disabilities Act (ADA), signed into law in 1990, protects disabled persons from discrimination through barriers to communication.
 The use of captioned media breaks down these barriers and equalizes communication access.
 But, the use of captioned media provides many more benefits to diverse populations.

-- Persons with learning disabilities, AD/HD, or other cognitive impairments also benefit from the open captions supplementing the audio.
+- Persons with learning disabilities, attention deficit hyperactivity disorder, or other cognitive impairments also benefit from the open captions supplementing the audio.

-- Persons on this diverse campus where English is their second language benefit from the captions.
+- Persons on this diverse campus where English is their second language.

-- Persons globally who see Virginia Tech media productions will benefit from the captions.
+- Persons globally who see Virginia Tech media productions.